clarkmcc/kennel/community/design-proposals/initial-overview.md

-## The High-Level Picture
-The more we explored this proxy idea, the more ideas I had about remote-data collection, and our eventual goal to provide Print Tracker as a simple self-hosted solution (like our competitors).

-### Remote Data Collection
-The biggest hurtle that we deal with is fine-tuning our data collection process which historically resulted in lots of iterative, remote-updates (very time-consuming).
-These inconveniences brought about the DGI and TEC architectures which aimed to define the data collection process as loadable configurations that could be tweaked and changed remotely.
-Even with these architectures, we're generally releasing upgrades 1-2 times per week.

-Having a proxy mesh would replace a data collection agent on the customer network with a very basic proxy agent that would need minimal upgrades.
-The data collection agent would be moved to server-side, when a device scan needs to run, the agent would create a new tunnel object (shown below) and wait for the tunnel to be started by the locally-installed proxy agent before using the tunnel to scan the network.

-### Virtual Network
-The virtual network idea entails tunneling traffic for every IP address in the network.
-Once the tunnel is established, you could "mount" a data collection agent into the virtual network and perform remote device scans on an entire network at a time.

-### Performance
-My biggest concern with remote data collection is the added latency between request and response that would follow every request we made through the tunnel.
-In order to reduce the total runtime for a process such as collecting data from a network's worth of devices, we could look at allowing several requests to run concurrently.
-For example, instead of making a request for one OID value at a time, we could potentially allow up to 10 concurrent requests from a remote data collection agent at a time.

 ### Installation
 The following process would connect and register and agent, as well as registering the network the agent is in charge of tunneling:
 1. User enters a bootstrapping token into the agent that was obtained from the web portal.